GLIMPSE-D: Metallicity Decline in Faint Galaxies: Implications for [O III]+Hb Luminosity Function and Reionisation Budget: Results and discussions

 \subsection{\Oiiib\ emission and metallicity estimates of the faintest galaxies}

 Figure \ref{fig:r3_muv} presents our R3 measurements as a function of \muv\ for two redshift bins.
 While intended to explore potential evolution across redshift, the sample lacks observations of faint ($\muv \geq -17$) galaxies at $z>7$.
-Given this limitation, we assume no evolution over $z=6-9$ in the following analysis.
-All further R3(\muv) relationships will be based on the full $z=6-9$ dataset.
+Given this limitation, we assumed no evolution over $z=6-9$ in the following analysis.
+All further R3 (\muv) relationships are based on the full $z=6-9$ dataset.
 GLIMPSE-D significantly expands the sample of galaxies with R3 measurements at magnitude fainter than $\muv \gtrsim -16$ at $6<z<7$.
 Our measurements show a decline of R3 in fainter galaxies.
-The decline in R3 is significant (Bootstrapped spearman with N=1000: stat=$-0.42 \pm 0.03$, pval$<0.05$).
-This behaviour matches the proposed relationship from \cite{korber_glimpse_2025}, which was based on sparse data.
-At $z \sim 7-9$, the current data is poorly sampled below $-18$, but seem to show a hint of a decline as $z \sim 6-7$ down to $\muv < -17$.
+The decline in R3 is significant (bootstrapped spearman with N=1000: stat=$-0.42 \pm 0.03$, pval$<0.05$).
+This behaviour matches the proposed relationship from \cite{korber_glimpse_2026}, which was based on sparse data.
+At $z \sim 7-9$, the current data are poorly sampled below $-18$ but seem to show a hint of a decline at $z \sim 6-7$ down to $\muv < -17$.
 In the fainter regime, however, the limited sample of galaxies forces us to use the same dependence as for $z=6-7$.